ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 and save it as `pid.substitutions` in the `Db/` directory of your new module.

 In order to inflate the `.substitutions` file, you need to let the e3 build system know about it.
-The default `mypid.Makefile` is almost correct, with the main change that you need to uncommend the line defining the `SUBS` variable near the bottom.
+The default `mypid.Makefile` is almost correct, with the main change that you need to uncomment the line defining the `SUBS` variable near the bottom.
 Once you do that and try to install it, you should see the following.

 ```console